redwoodjs/redwoodjs-com-archive/docs/prerender.md

 <summary>If you prerender your `notFoundPage`
 </summary>

-You can remove the default redirect to index in your netlify.toml.
+You can remove the default redirect to index in your `netlify.toml`.
 This means the browser will accurately receive 404 statuses when navigating to a route that doesn't exist:

 ```diff
 [[redirects]]